couchbase/cbft/ns_server_static/fts/lib/angular-ui-tree/README.md

 #### Attributes
 ##### data-nodrop-enabled
 Prevent dropping of nodes into this tree.
 This applies to both nodes dragged within this tree and nodes from a connected tree.
 Adding this attribute to the `ui-tree` effectively makes the tree a drag source only.
 To prevent a particular node from accepting children, add the attribute to the `ui-tree-nodes` element instead (see below).
 See the [demo page](http://angular-ui-tree.github.io/angular-ui-tree/#/nodrop) for examples.
 - `false` (default): turn off
 - `true`: turn on no drop

+##### data-dropzone-enabled
+Turn on a dropzone that is always visible, even when tree is not empty.
+- `false` (default): turn off
+- `true`: turn on dropzone

 ##### data-clone-enabled
 Turn on cloning of nodes.
 This will clone the source node to the destination when dragging between 2 trees.